8hk/AEK/README.md

 Project aims to search keywords provided by user at [PubMed](https://pubmed.ncbi.nlm.nih.gov) with using [Entrez API](https://www.ncbi.nlm.nih.gov/books/NBK25497/) and harvest the Entrez API result with using [Web Annotation Model](https://www.w3.org/TR/annotation-model/) and [UMLS API](https://documentation.uts.nlm.nih.gov/rest/search/index.html) to provide more reliable and intelligent search experience.

-During the project we will document the project details at [wiki page](https://github.com/8hk/AEK/wiki).
-If you have any question related with project, please do not hesitate to contact with a team member!
+During the project we will document the project details under the [Wiki](https://github.com/8hk/AEK/wiki) section.
+If you have any question related to the project, please do not hesitate to contact a team member!